 Use this option if...

-Identity Server is an open-source, OIDC compliant solution that is built on top of ASP.NET Core.
+Identity Server is a source-available, OIDC compliant solution from Duende that is built on top of ASP.NET Core.
+It is licensed under the Duende Software License, which is free via the Community Edition for qualifying small companies (less than $1M projected annual revenue and less than $3M in capital).
+Production use by larger organizations requires a paid license (Starter at $1,500/year, Business at $9,000/year, or Enterprise at $20,000/year).
 It has extensive support for a number of authentication and authorization scenarios and supports multiple external identity providers out of the box (meaning it can easily integrate with Microsoft, Google, etc. accounts).
 IdentityServer extends ASP.NET Core Identity to natively support multiple client types (e.g. web, mobile, machine-to-machine, etc.) and can be used as a single identity across multiple applications.

 IdentityServer provides unmatched flexibility and control over your authentication process.
 While some other options provide ways to execute custom logic as part of a login process, for anything beyond the most basic of scenarios, IdentityServer will be orders of magnitude easier to implement.